Civil Engineering BEng

 - Although we recruit a large number of highly qualified students to our undergraduate degrees each year, we don’t forget that you are an individual.
 From the beginning of your time here, you are allocated a personal tutor who can guide you through academic and pastoral issues.
 Student representatives can raise issues for you about modules, the course, or the university – either with academic staff directly, with the course director, or through our regular Student-Staff Committee.

-- The College of Engineering, Design and Physical Sciences offers a diversity of courses, including Civil Engineering, Aviation Engineering, Product Design and Computer Systems Engineering.
+- The College of Engineering, Design and Physical Sciences offers a diversity of courses.
 Interacting with students from different specialisms and with different interests is an important part of the University experience.
 To help with this, we have introduced a multidisciplinary project for Level 1 students.
 This is a design-based competition between teams made up of students from a number of subjects.

 - You can also take a year out in industry between Levels 2 and 3.